 Educational Comic Book: Co-Occurring Disorders Out of stock for ordering This comic book tells the story of people living with co-occurring mental illness and substance use disorders.
 It presents a hopeful message recovery, and provides resources for more information.
-Publication ID SMA13-4712 Publication Date May 2013 Format Comic Book Download People Recover Transcript PDF 217.61 KB People Recover E-Pub 15.15 MB Find Related Information Audience People with Alcohol Use or Abuse Problems as Audience People with Mental Health Problems as Audience People with Substance Use or Abuse Problems as Audience You May Also Be Interested In TIP 56: Addressing the Specific Behavioral Health Needs of Men This guide addresses specific treatment needs of adult men living with substance use disorders.
+Publication ID SMA13-4712 Publication Date May 2013 Format Comic Book Download People Recover Transcript PDF 217.61 KB People Recover E-Pub 15.15 MB Find Related Information Audience People with Alcohol Use or Abuse Problems as Audience People with Mental Health Problems as Audience People with Substance Use or Abuse Problems as Audience You May Also Be Interested In Substance Abuse Treatment: Addressing the Specific Needs of Women: Quick Guide for Clinicians Based on TIP 51 This quick guide helps clinicians address the specific needs of women living with substance use disorders.
+It reviews gender-specific research and best practices—such as common patterns of misuse—and specific screening and treatment strategies.
+TIP 54: Managing Chronic Pain in Adults With or in Recovery From Substance Use Disorders This guide equips clinicians with information for treating chronic pain in adults living with a history of substance use.
+The guide discusses chronic pain management, including treatment with opioids.
+It also includes information about substance use assessments and referrals.
+Access the literature review.
+TIP 56: Addressing the Specific Behavioral Health Needs of Men This guide addresses specific treatment needs of adult men living with substance use disorders.
 It reviews gender-specific research and best practices, such as common patterns of substance use among men and specific treatment issues and strategies.
 No Longer Alone (A Story About Alcohol, Drugs, Depression, and Trauma): Addressing the Specific Needs of Women This comic book features three women living with mental illness and substance use disorder conditions who have improved their quality of life after receiving treatment.
-Treating Sleep Problems of People in Recovery From Substance Use Disorders This resource discusses the relationship between sleep disturbances and substance use disorders among people in recovery.
-It provides guidance on assessing and treating sleep issues.
-It also reviews non-pharmacological, over-the-counter, and prescription drugs.
+Integrated Treatment for Co-Occurring Disorders Evidence-Based Practices (EBP) KIT This toolkit gives practice principles for integrated treatment for mental illness, substance use disorders, or both, and offers advice from successful programs.
+The toolkit includes a brochure, a PowerPoint presentation, and a introductory video.
 Key Substance Use and Mental Health Indicators in the United States: Results from the 2015 National Survey on Drug Use and Health Summarizes key findings from the 2015 National Survey on Drug Use and Health (NSDUH) for indicators of substance use and mental health among people aged 12 years old or older in the civilian, non-institutionalized population of the United States.
-Substance Abuse Treatment for Persons With Co-Occurring Disorders This manual offers mental health professionals models and techniques for working with people living with co-occurring disorders.
-It describes screening and assessment, and lists five guiding principles for effective management.
-Substance Abuse Treatment: Addressing the Specific Needs of Women: Quick Guide for Clinicians Based on TIP 51 This quick guide helps clinicians address the specific needs of women living with substance use disorders.
-It reviews gender-specific research and best practices—such as common patterns of misuse—and specific screening and treatment strategies.